the 5th International Workshop on Business Applications of Social Network Analysis

+Today organizations operate in a networked environment.
+Their success depends on several factors, one of them being their “network and business intelligence”, i.e., the ability to understand the relations (or lack of relations) between competitors, partners, suppliers, employees, and customers and exploit them towards specific business goals.
+Another one, is the ability to handle the enormous amount of data (volume), their continuous generation (velocity), different forms of data (variety) and the inherent data uncertainty (veracity), i.e, dealing with Big Data.
 Networks have always existed but the emergence of information and communication technologies has made them evident and traceable.
-Digitalized social and business relations may become the new data gold mine feeding business strategies and decisions.
-Analytics and data mining have traditionally been performed on the entities in isolation.
-Incorporating the insights from the networks potentially provides a new perspective on issues such as customer behavior, community development, organizational change, knowledge management, stakeholder management, interorganizational collaboration, etc.
+Digitalized social and business relations may become the new data gold mine, feeding business strategies and decisions.
+Big data analytics have been traditionally performed on the entities in isolation.
+Incorporating the insights from the networks potentially provides a new perspective on issues such as customer behavior, community development, sharing of customer experiences, organizational change, knowledge management, stakeholder management, inter-organizational collaboration, scalable solutions, etc.

-The aim of this workshop is to encourage multidisciplinary discussions related to novel ideas and application geared towards analyzing social network data.
-By bringing together researchers in the fields of SNA, data mining, and management studies, the workshop will focus on identifying the “grey” areas of collaboration among their respective disciplines:
+The aim of this workshop is to encourage multidisciplinary discussions related to novel ideas and application geared towards analyzing social network and media data.
+By bringing together researchers in the fields of SNA, data mining, big data and management studies, the workshop focuses on identifying the “grey” areas of collaboration among their respective disciplines:

-- The role of data mining techniques in identifying scalable methods for the extraction and organization of social relations for management research and business practice
+- The role of big data analytics in identifying scalable methods for the extraction and organization of social relations for management research and business practice.

 - The role of management research in guiding data mining efforts and SNA metrics development towards theoretically-grounded discoveries about social network emergence.

-- The role of Social Network Analysis in developing and applying metrics and tools for the mapping, evaluation, visualization, and design of social relations in organizations.
+- The role of SNA in developing and applying metrics and tools for the mapping, evaluation, visualization, and design of social relations in organizations.